-- Which adjustment option do you prefer outcome target or high-performing comparison? - If we use an outcome target, is a 70% grad rate the right target? - If we use a high-performing comparison, which schools (with what graduation rate) should it benchmark against? - Might this approach to a base adjustment, or a similar one, work for Mission or O&M as well?
+- Which adjustment option do you prefer outcome target or highperforming comparison? - If we use an outcome target, is a 70% grad rate the right target? - If we use a high-performing comparison, what graduation rate should it benchmark against? - Might this approach to a base adjustment, or a similar one, work for Mission or O&M as well?